USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 **Policy Alternatives Inputs**

 An OMEGA run requires a full description of the GHG standards themselves so that the modeled producer compliance considerations are consistent with how an EPA rule would be defined in the Federal Register and Code of Federal Regulations.
 As described in :numref:`Policy Module`, OMEGA is intended primarily for the analysis of fleet averaging standards, and the demo example has been set up to illustrate how accounting rules for GHG credits in a fleet averaging program can be defined.
-This includes the coefficients for calculating emissions rate targets (gram CO2 per mile) based on vehicle attributes, the methods for determining emissions rate certification values (e.g. drive cycle and fuel definitions, off-cycle credits), and the rules for calculating and accounting for Mg CO2 credits over time (e.g. banking and trading rules, and lifetime VMT assumptions.)
+This includes the coefficients for calculating emissions rate targets (gram CO2e per mile) based on vehicle attributes, the methods for determining emissions rate certification values (e.g. drive cycle and fuel definitions, off-cycle credits), and the rules for calculating and accounting for Mg CO2e credits over time (e.g. banking and trading rules, and lifetime VMT assumptions.)
 See :numref:`al_label_table_policy_alternative_inputs` for a complete list of the policy alternative inputs used in the demo example.

 **Analysis Context Inputs**

 The analysis context defines the inputs and assumptions that the user assumes are independent of the policy alternatives.
 This clear delineation of exogenous factors is what enables the apples-to-apples comparison of policy alternatives within a given analysis context.
 This is the primary purpose for which OMEGA was designed – to quantify the incremental effects of a policy for informing policy decisions.
-At the same time, considering how the incremental effects of a policy might vary depending on the analysis context assumptions is a useful approach for understanding the sensitivity of the projected results to uncertainties in assumptions.
+At the same time, considering how the incremental effects of a policy might vary depending on the analysis context assumptions is a useful approach for understanding the sensitivity of the projected results to differences in assumptions.

-.. admonition:: Demo example: Analysis Context inputs for 'context a'
+.. admonition:: Demo example: Analysis Context inputs for 'Context A'

-    The demo example includes two policy alternatives (‘alt_0’ and ‘alt_1’) and two sets of analysis context assumptions (‘a’ and ‘b’.) :numref:`al_label_table_policy_context_a_inputs` shows the complete set of input files and settings for context ‘a’ as defined in the ‘demo_batch-context_a.csv’ file.
+    The demo example includes two policy alternatives ('alt0' and 'alt1') and two sets of analysis context assumptions ('A' and 'B'.) :numref:`al_label_table_policy_context_a_inputs` shows the complete set of input files and settings for Context A as defined in the 'demo_batch-context_a.csv' file.

     .. _al_label_table_policy_context_a_inputs:
-    .. csv-table:: Input files and settings for 'context a'
+    .. csv-table:: Input files and settings for 'Context A'
         :widths: auto
         :header-rows: 1